WIFIS-Team/control/control/README.md

 For the flippers themselves if misbehaving need to be plugged into a computer with windos via usb with the control softwear from Thorlabs installed.
 Their SMA plug one is set to ‘go to position’ mode with ‘Logic Edge Input (Swap Pos.) ‘ as the digital signal mode.
 SMA plug two is set to ‘Output: InMotion’ and digital signal mode: ‘Logic Level Output’.
 Make sure the 'persistant settings' (or something like that) box is ticked to keep these instructions on the flippers until next plugged in.

+##Temperature and Humidity sensor
+Controls the yocto-meteo sensors

+when "temp-humid-yocto_control.py" is run it prints the temperature and humidity as well as a warning if either is outside of a range set in the code, ever x seconds where x is set in the code and saves all readints in a log file.

+To use simply run "temp-humid-yocto_control.py" in it's own directory.
+NOTE: relies on libraries from the yocto-puce website (http://www.yoctopuce.com/EN/products/usb-sensors/yocto-meteo)